-The 2011 Silverado HD is offered in work truck, LT and LTZ trim levels with prices starting at a Manufacturer's Suggested Retail Price (MSRP) of just under $29,000.
-The available Duramax turbo diesel V8/Allison transmission combination lists for just over $8,000 – unchanged from 2010 despite substantial upgrades in power, torque and fuel efficiency and new B20 biodiesel capability.
-MSRPs of the popular 2500HD crew-cab models are slightly higher than those of comparable 2010 (Dodge) Rams and slightly lower than 2011 Ford Super Duties.
-To get the best deal on your Silverado HD, check Fair Purchase Prices to see what buyers are actually paying in your area.
-Five-year resale values should be roughly comparable to the Fords and better than the Rams.
+The 2012 Chevrolet Silverado HD truck is offered in work truck, LT and LTZ trim levels with prices starting at a Manufacturer's Suggested Retail Price (MSRP) of just under $30,000; the available Duramax turbodiesel V8/Allison transmission combination adds another $7,100 to the bottom line.
+The MSRPs of the popular 2012 Chevrolet Silverado 2500HD crew-cab models are slightly higher than those of comparable 2012 Ram HDs and slightly lower than 2012 Ford Super Duties (we are talking a difference of a few hundred dollars, if that.)
+To get the best deal on your 2012 Chevy Silverado HD truck, check our Fair Purchase Price to see what buyers are actually paying in your area.
+The 5-year resale values should be roughly comparable to the Fords and better than the Rams.

-Four-wheel-disc brakes with ABS and Intelligent Brake Assist and six-speed automatic transmission are standard on all 2011 Chevrolet Silverado HDs, while StabiliTrak electronic stability control, Trailer Sway Control and Hill Start Assist (but not Hill Descent Control) are standard on single-rear-wheel (non-dualie) models and new "smart" exhaust braking comes with the Duramax diesel.
+Standard equipment on all 2012 Chevrolet Silverado HD trucks includes 4-wheel-disc brakes with ABS and Intelligent Brake Assist and the 6-speed automatic transmission, while StabiliTrak electronic stability control, Trailer Sway Control and Hill Start Assist (but not Hill Descent Control) are standard on single-rear-wheel (non-dually) models and "smart" exhaust braking comes with the Duramax diesel.
 Also standard are chrome front and rear bumpers, engine and transmission oil coolers, a driver information center, tilt steering wheel, automatic headlamps and front tow hooks.
-Standard safety features include front-seat airbags and a new high-strength tubular steel frame crossmember that improves crashworthiness.
+Standard safety features include front-seat airbags and a high-strength tubular steel frame crossmember that improves crashworthiness.

-Optional (or unavailable) on the base Work Truck are such basic amenities as cruise, power locks, windows and mirrors and a rear window defroster.
+Optional (or unavailable) on the base 2012 Chevy Silverado Work Truck are such basic amenities as cruise control, power locks, windows and mirrors and a rear-window defroster.
 The next-level LT trim provides most of those, plus remote keyless entry, a CD player and more, but the rear-window defroster remains optional.
 The top-of-the-line LTZ trim (available on Extended and Crew Cab models) adds that plus leather trim, power seats and much more.
 Option packages are available, and other major options include navigation, a CD changer, a rear-seat DVD entertainment system, remote start, premium wheels, a sunroof, a rear backup camera, an integrated trailer brake controller and pelvic/thorax and head-curtain airbags.